Docker - What is different between RUN, CMD, and ENTRYPOINT in a Dockerfile

 CMD ["world"]

-when container runs as docker run -it <image> will produce output
+When the container runs as docker run -it <image> will produce output

 Hello world